PatriciaXiao/TIMME/README.md

 ### Figure 9 typo

 Figure 9 (one of the ablation studies): instead of being F1, it should be ROC-AUC score shown in the graph.
 It is link-prediction task performance, for link-prediction we only use ROC-AUC and PR-AUC.
-It was a mistake when generating that figure.

 Sorry for all the inconvenience it brought you.

 ### section 4.1 typo